PiyushMittl/java-TipsandTricks/readme.md

 18. (int… values) is passed as parameter to a method when you are not aware of the number of input parameter but know that the type of parameter(
 19. Why array index starts with 0.
 20. Can a key be null in hashmap.
-21. Why we can have only one null key in HashMap.
+21. Why can we have only one null key in HashMap.
-22. Collection vs Collection.
+22. Collection vs Collections.
 23. Where in collection we have limitation of giving heterogeniuos elements only (tree set, tree map).
 24. Size vs capacity in collection.
 25. Zig-zab problem in matrix (print element)